brunofalmeida/PocketGuide-Android/README.md

 ### Pathfinding

-Uses SPFA (https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm) and the mapping data (notably beacons and zones) to calculate the shortest path to the destination by time.
+Uses [SPFA](https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm) and the mapping data to calculate the shortest path to the destination by time.

 The map's graph is constructed using relationships between beacons and zones.
 Two beacons are connected in the graph if they share a common zone (can be moved between in a straight line).
 The connection weight is the travel time between the two beacons, calculated using the straight-line distance and average walking speed.